zzx4998/ThreatMapper/README.md

 #### Deepfence Agent on Google GKE

 For detailed instructions to deploy agents on Google GKE, please refer to our [Google GKE](https://github.com/deepfence/ThreatMapper/wiki/Google-Kubernetes-Engine-Deployment) wiki page.

+### Deepfence Agent on Azure AKS

+For detailed instructions to deploy agents on Azure Kubernetes Service, please refer to our [Azure AKS](https://github.com/deepfence/ThreatMapper/wiki/Azure-Kubernetes-Service-Deployment) wiki page.

 #### Deepfence Agent on Self-managed/On-premise Kubernetes